jessa0122/firstattempt2026_orcine/README.md

 * View leaderboard rankings
 * Receive notifications

-The system is built using **Vue.js** and developed with the assistance of multiple AI tools.
+The system is built using **Vue.js** and developed with the assistance of ChatGPT Plus.

 ---